galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 >    {: .tip}
 {: .hands_on}

 If you are lucky, you might find an available Docker image for the application you are trying to wrap.
-However, existing Docker images often require some "tweaking" before they will work as a GxIT.
-Some example configuration changes are:
+Some configuration changes can be needed such as:

 1. Expose the correct port.
 The application, Docker and tool XML ports must be aligned!
 2. Log output to an external file - useful for debugging.